 Over and again business success stories have been shaped by ideas that rise up from the bottom ranks.
 Not only do the top ranks have to listen, we have to be ready to recognise the value of bottom up communication when we see it.

-Continuous Improvement, Employee Recognition, Internal Communication, Learning Management, Operational Excellence, Workforce ExcellenceFebruary 6, 2020
+Continuous Improvement, Employee Engagement, Employee Recognition, Internal Communication, Leadership, Learning Management, Workforce ExcellenceApril 7, 2020